We promise you won't be disappointed at these amazing hot pot restaurants in Hong Kong.

 9. Cheng Du Old Pier Hot Pot

-Having over one hundred branches in mainland China, Cheng Du Old Pier Hot Pot landed in Mong Kok two years ago with 10,000 square feet of restaurant area.
+Having over a hundred branches in mainland China, Cheng Du Old Pier Hot Pot landed in Mong Kok a couple of years ago with 10,000 square feet of restaurant area.
 In addition to their signature Sichuan Mala Broth and Royal Chinese Medicine Broth, they serve a range of authentic hot pot sides, ranging from chicken liver and handmade lobster meat shrimp balls, to chilly ox tongue and duck blood curd.
 Also, they have giant seafood and sashimi platters that are perfect for sharing.
-Get your bill before 7:30pm or dine-in after 9:30pm to enjoy 32% off.

 Cheng Du Old Pier Hot Pot, 61 Tong Mi Road, Mong Kok, Hong Kong, p.
 2148 6268, 旺角塘尾道61號成都老碼頭火鍋

 Dig into Taiwanese shabu shabu at 101 Grill Bar + Hot Pot with a splendid sea view.
-Starting from $398 for unlimited hot pot and $57 for lunch hot pot, this place not only serves amazing broths and dishes but also a range of special beverages.
+Enjoy unlimited hot pot and lunch hot pot, featuring amazing broths and dishes plus a range of special beverages.
 If you wonder why the food at 101 tastes so authentic, this is because the chef has mastered Taiwanese shabu shabu with Taiwanese cooks.
-Whether it’s the Truffle Cheese Pork Dumplings or Three Cup Chicken Spicy Broth, all the best food at 101 is carefully prepared by the chef every day.
+Whether it’s the Truffle Cheese Pork Dumplings or Three Cup Chicken Spicy Broth, all the best food at 101 is carefully prepared by the chef everyday.

 11. Nabe One

 All-you-can-eat Japanese hot pot?
-Bring it on.
-One-hour lunch hot pot buffet starts from only $65, making Nabe One one of the most affordable hotpot places in town.
+Bring it on!
+With a one-hour lunch hot pot buffet, Nabe One is one of the most affordable hotpot places in town.
 They have all the basic meats from Japan and Australia as well as a range of healthy veggies.
 If you want a lighter hot pot, cook a pile of fresh kale, maitake mushrooms and chicken in papaya broth.
 If you are a hardcore meat lover, Nabe One’s juicy Kyushu Wagyu Beef and Australian Beef will keep your soul and stomach happy.

 Nabe One (牛一) has several branches in Hong Kong.